Poznań: Sports

 At the south bank of the lake, Malta-Ski year-round skiing complex is situated, and is hosting minor sport competitions, equipped with a toboggan run and a minigolf course.
 There is also a roller rink with a roller skating club nearby.

 Since 2000, the city has been the host of the Poznań Marathon, one of the largest such races in the country.

-Poznań's indoor sporting arena is simply called Arena.
-Located west of city centre and built in 1974, it originally seated about 5,500 people and is used for many different indoor sports and cultural events such as volleyball and concerts, among others.
+Poznań's multi-purpose sports and entertainment indoor arena is simply called Arena.
+Located west of city centre and built in 1974, it originally seated about 5,500 people and is used for many different sports and cultural events such as volleyball and concerts, among others.
 The facility has since been modernized, including lowering the level of the ground floor to increase arena capacity to about 9,200.
 Poznań has experience as a host for international sporting events such as the 2009 EuroBasket.

 The city has the largest motorsport race track in Poland, Tor Poznań, located at the west city's suburbs in Przeźmierowo.

 Poznań is also considered to be the hotbed of Polish field hockey, with several top teams of Warta Poznań, Grunwald Poznań – multi-sport club which also has shooting, wrestling, handball and tennis sections, Pocztowiec Poznań, and AZS AWF Poznań – an academic club which also fields professional teams in women's volleyball and basketball.
 Other clubs include: Posnania Poznań – one of the best rugby union teams in the country, Polonia Poznań – formerly a multi-sport club achieving many successes in rugby with only a football section remaining, KKS Wiara Lecha – football club formed by the supporters of Lech Poznań, and Odlew Poznań – arguably the most famous amateur club in the country due to their extensive media coverage and humorous exploits.
 There are also numerous rhythmic gymnastics and synchronised swimming clubs, as well as numerous less notable amateur football teams.

 The E11 European long distance path for hikers passes through Poznań.

 Poznań bid for the 2014 Summer Youth Olympics but lost to Nanjing, with the Chinese city receiving 47 votes over Poznań's 42.

+Public services

+Healthcare

+A total of 574 healthcare providers offer outpatient services to the residents of Poznań.

+The independent public healthcare facilities providing inpatient care include municipal hospitals: